afsalthaj/afsalthaj.github.io/src/content/blog/ai-made-nix-simple-the-bare-minimum.md

 sbt run
 ```

-The JDK and sbt on your `PATH` come from this flake — not whatever random versions were already on the laptop.
+That is the point. `nix develop` did the installing.
+The JDK and sbt on your `PATH` come from this flake — not from a global install you managed by hand.

 ## A separate legacy project: older versions on purpose